ATV (Peruvian TV channel): History

-What is known today as ATV started in 1959 with Alfonso Pereyra as its first manager.
-After unsuccessful attempts to run it in the early 1970s and subsequent political turmoil in Peru, the station was closed; however, it became a TV Perú local station for the capital area.
+What is known today as ATV started in 1959 as TV El Sol Canal 9 with Alfonso Pereyra as its first manager.
+El Sol also had relay stations in Huacho on channel 7 and Ica on channel 11.
+After unsuccessful attempts to run it in the early 1970s and subsequent political turmoil in Peru, the station was closed; however, it became a TV Perú local station for the Lima metropolitan area.

 By 1981, the channel was under new leadership.
 Carlos Tizón Pacheco, who financed the 1980 presidential campaign of President Fernando Belaúnde Terry, and then-president of local auto firm PROMASA, took over the channel frequency with his firm Andina de Radiodifusión, S.A., with test broadcasting commencing on May 9 the same year.
 After two years the channel returned to broadcasting on April 18, 1983, with President Terry presiding.

 Since then the station has quickly gained a Peruvian audience by showing foreign films and broadcasting dramas, usually from Brazil.
 Until 1992 the station was known as Canal 9 (Channel 9), after its Lima, Peru VHF frequency, up until 1986 it had only been a local station, with national broadcasting starting only in 1987.

+Canal 9's broadcasts began on April 18, 1983, cwhen it was inaugurated at a house at Arequipa Avenue, in the district of San Isidro by president Fernando Belaúnde Terry, and by the archbishop of Lima, Juan Landazuri Ricketts who blessed the new channel after a large advertising campaign and broadcasting a test signal for three months.

+Canal 9 quickly gained audience and popularity, showing during its initial decade a varied schedule consisting of feature films (after the opening ceremony it aired American Graffiti), first-run American series such as MacGyver or Hunter; successful Venezuelan telenovelas such as Las Amazonas, Cristal or La dama de rosa and animated series such as Sandybelle, The Flintstones, The Jetsons y Dungeons & Dragons.

+Regarding original productions, the channel obtained good reception from the viewing audience, with programs such as El dedo, current affairs programs Esta Noche by Gonzalo Rojas, Documento and Uno más uno by Fernando Ampuero, musical program Hits del Momento by Miguel Millaand its news programs presented by Aldo Morzán, María Teresa Braschi, Gonzalo Iwasaki, Suzie Sato and the deceased journalist María Claudia Zavalaga.

+In 1985, the channel was acquired by the Vera Gutiérrez brothers.